slamice/wri/fiction/hipsters/first-draft/ch07 - Work, Cruise.md

 There was a relaxed tension in our conversation.
 My family hadn't been fully together in years since I left. ((Knowing they were waiting pushed me to stay...))

 My mother used to call me.
 Once a week I heard her thick Armenian accent telling me she misses me.
 She must miss us all, I said.
 My sister married, my brother out of the house.
 Our conversations became shallow slowly over the years, and soon enough they sounded like short words inscribed in code.

+The ship shrugged and swung in slow motion back to the docks.
+The riders became excited, lively, bored, full, happy, tipsy, celebrating, a tiny bit seasick.
+A few final pictures took in the city lights and shadows.
+The pier welcomed them comely, giving in to their now witless jokes and non-existent drunk charms.

+Docked, everyone escaped in a different direction for blocks on end.
+No one knew anyone anymore except those they came with.
+I walked home alone, pondering nothing.

 I walked ten more blocks and past garbage after building after loiterer.
 The city lazily blinked as I got on the metro platform heading to my apartment.